 The Classroom

 Welcome to the Class.
-Here, we'll explore some of the most influential/classical books and documents ever written on political philosophy, Religion, Literature, and more.
+Here, we'll explore some of the most influential/classic books and documents ever written on political philosophy, Religion, Literature, and more.
 Most importantly, we will try to understand their modern relevance.

 This podcast serves two primary purposes, which I'd like to refer to as my "dual motivations."
 Firstly, it fulfills a personal and somewhat self-serving objective: to archive all the valuable insights and teachings I've received from my professor Ron Cline.